echeran/smile-of-murugan/webbook/chapter19.md

-and very disturbed feelings; sometimes he is lost; sometimes, he feels that there is a certain amount of affectation, of ostentation present in Ramamirtham's writings; he may wish that the author be more simple, more straithtforward, and more sincere.
+and very disturbed feelings; sometimes he is lost; sometimes, he feels that there is a certain amount of affectation, of ostentation present in Ramamirtham's writings; he may wish that the author be more simple, more straithtforward, and—more sincere.

 However, Ramamirtham is a many-sided genius.
 He is capable, even within a single comparatively short novel as the first part of *Putra,* to evoke an entirely different picture:

-> "Blue, saffron, violet, deep yellow, green, black-she had a figure which agreed with any colour. \
+> "Blue, saffron, violet, deep yellow, green, black—she had a figure which agreed with any colour. \
 > Aunt would open the long trunk which she used during the day as a board and take out one by one the diffeBrent sarees.
 This was indeed their chance. \
-> 'Wear them every day.
+> 'Wear them—every day.
 I shall only be pleased, looking at you.
 I can't.
 I am beyond the age of wearing them.
 They cut into my flesh at the waist.
-You wear them-one by one.
-You may wear them as you wish for some time to come, that is.
+You wear them—one by one.
+You may wear them as you wish—for some time to come, that is.
 One day you will be like me'. \
 > While she was pointing out to her the beauty of a fullbodied saree, Aunt would say: 'The Goddess of Anaikkal'.
 And as she was showing the texture of another piece, she would say: 'Kamakshi of Kanchi'. \
 > Uncle was sitting on the veranda, stroking his beard.
 She felt that he was watching her with his eyes like live embers hid in the forest of his sloping brows.
 Nowadays he would not talk to her.
 His forehead was all in wrinkles.
 What was the trouble now?
 What new worries were vexing him?
 Was he putting her under a test?
 Or rather himself?
 What did he search for?
 What was his true intention among those thousands of thoughts hidden in his beard?" \